0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/config.md

-// [ ] TODO: need to update the libraries here
+// TODO: Update references to the library

 # Configuration

 The set of APIs included in the verification library can be split into two steps:

-- [ZK Request APIs](./request-api-guide.md) allow to design the proof request to be presented to the user in order to authenticate.
+- [Request APIs](./request-api-guide.md) allow to design the request to be presented to the user in order to authenticate.
 - [Verification APIs](./verification-api-guide.md) allow verifying the proof sent by the user.
 The proof is generated as response to the request.

 > Check the [workflow](./verifier-library-intro.md) to disambiguate between these two processes